Carnegie Mellon University traditions: The Fence

-The first great tradition at Carnegie Mellon is The Fence, built in 1923, which lies in the middle of the Cut.
+The Fence, built in 1923, which lies in the middle of the Cut.
 The Fence frequently displays witty or poignant messages, but is just as often used to advertise upcoming events or recent accomplishments.
 Because of its highly visible location on campus, it is an ideal place to proclaim one's message to as much of the student body as possible.
 The original wooden fence was replaced in 1993 when it collapsed under its own weight due to six inches of surrounding paint.
 At the time, it held the Guinness World Record for being the most painted object.
 Today, a concrete and steel reinforced fence stands where the original one stood, imitating the size it would be today.
 Students still paint the fence in an effort to break the record held by the original as the world's most painted upon object.
 As of 2017 the fence has four inches of paint.